Plumber in Southwark — Verified Local Plumbers

 About plumbing in the London Borough of Southwark

-Home to over 307,600 people, Southwark stretches from Borough and Bermondsey on the south bank of the Thames to Dulwich and Peckham in the south.¹ It has the largest social housing stock in London — over 38,000 council-owned homes — alongside a dense private rented sector, warehouse conversions, purpose-built flat blocks and new riverside developments.¹
+Home to over 307,600 people, Southwark stretches from Borough and Bermondsey on the south bank of the Thames to Dulwich and Peckham in the south.¹ Southwark Council describes itself as the largest local authority landlord in London, with around 37,000 council homes¹⁰ alongside a dense private rented sector, warehouse conversions, purpose-built flat blocks and new riverside developments.

 Understanding which type of property you are working on, and what plumbing system it contains, is what separates a plumber in Southwark who knows the borough from one who does not.